rmcanany/SolidEdgeHousekeeper/README.md

 - **Dft Template:** Drawing that contains the desired styles and background sheets.
   - To use the draft template defined on the **Configuration Tab -- Templates Page**, enable the option `Use configuration page templates.`
   - Another way to specify a draft template is to use an Expression.
 Right-click the textbox and choose insert/edit expression.
 See the [<ins>**Edit Properties Help Topic**</ins>](#edit-properties) for details on using them.
   - A third way is to enable the aforementioned `Select template by file property`.
 In that case, a table is presented that holds the properties, values to match, and template names.
 Right-click a row on the table to open the editor.
+(Note the other row commands on the shortcut.)
 ![UpdateDrawingStylesFromTemplate](My%20Project/media/task_update_drawing_styles_from_template_property_option.png)
 Choose the `property` with the button provided.
 For flexibility, it supports property formulas, for example `%{System.Template} -- %{Custom.Process|R1}`.
 The `value` field is plain text.
 In the example, it might be `Normal.dft -- DIECAST`.
 Choose the `template` using the button provided.
 To specify a `default template`, in the case no match is found, set the last `value` in the table to `*` (asterisk).